Translator's note:

 The Tractatus is a quite extensive work, but most of the text is given to the moralization, which understandably constituted the recurring core in preaching, while the initial part, for us the most interesting, because it documents the various types of playing cards, comprises only a few sentences.
 To get a more precise idea of the whole content of the work one can refer to the attestation present in the book all the individual chapters, as listed below according to a study of Pavle Bidev (5), with minor corrections arising from the control of the manuscript of the "virtual Library". [translator’s note, I have inserted my attempt at a translation of each chapter summary, straining considerably my poor grasp of Latin; the first five are adaptations of Betts’ translation as posted by Michael J. Hurst at http://pre-gebelin.blogspot.de/2012/03/ ... ribus.html]

-C. 3r: (Prima pars huius tractatus erit de materia ludi in se.)
+_______________C.
+3r: (Prima pars huius tractatus erit de materia ludi in se.)
 Et in capitulo primo erit mencio de materia ludi et de diversitate instrumentorum.

 [(The first part of this treatise will be of the matter of the game in itself.)
 In chapter one will be stated the matter of the game and the diversity of instruments.]